marcospds/sonar-experiments/jacoco-examples/maven-invoker-plugin-example/README.md

-This example demonstrates how to collect code coverage by tests, which executed by [maven-invoker-plugin](http://maven.apache.org/plugins/maven-invoker-plugin/).
+Este exemplo demonstra como gerar cobertura de código para testes executados por [maven-invoker-plugin](http://maven.apache.org/plugins/maven-invoker-plugin/) (_This example demonstrates how to collect code coverage by tests, which executed by maven-invoker-plugin_).

 1. Build project and execute all tests: